 The following is a contribution from my blogging friend, Gary.

-Although buying auto insurance is mandatory in the United States, the process of getting a policy isn’t as straightforward as consumers would like.
+Although buying auto insurance is mandatory in the United States, the process of getting a policy isn?t as straightforward as consumers would like.
 There are three different types of car insurance coverage: liability, comprehensive or collision and medical coverage for drivers.
+Once you’ve determined your insurance needs just fill out a form to quickly generate car insurance quotes and find the best rate.
 Below, we will discuss the differences between these types of insurance policies to determine which is best suited for your needs.

 Medical Coverage For Drivers